Riwajchalise/blog/_posts/2022-10-08-How-to-use-custom-domain-in-github-pages.md

 - Cloudflare

 Make sure the repo where you are pushing your code is a public.
 If not **go to your repositary > click settings > scroll buttom to danger section > click the change repository visiblity buttom > click make public.**

+{% include image.html img="/assets/images/github.png" alt="Alt for image" %}

+Now that our repo is ready lets